 An import relationship allows one namespace to import memberships from another namespace (see 7.5.3).
 The member elements from imported memberships become (unowned) members of the importing namespace in addition to being members of the imported namespace.
-In particular, this allows members of the imported namespace to be referenced in textual notations within the scope of the import can also be recursive, which means that, in addition to importing members of the referenced namespace itself, all namespaces that are owned members of the imported package are also recursively imported.
+In particular, this allows members of the imported namespace to be referenced in textual notations within the scope of the importing namespace without having to qualify the member names with the name of the imported namespace.
+An import can also be recursive, which means that, in addition to importing members of the referenced namespace itself, all namespaces that are owned members of the imported package are also recursively imported.